Learn How to Make Coffee with a French Press

 • Water

-If you are worried about the investment, you could probably do without a few of the items in the list.
-Press pot is one of the the majority of low-cost coffee makers.
+If you are concerned about the investment, you could probably do without a few of the items in the list.
+Cafetière is among the a lot of inexpensive coffee makers.
 But we’ll get to that in a little bit.

-Let’s find out why it is better to have all the equipment on the list first, and how that improves your final cup.
+Let’s learn why it is better to have all the equipment on the list first, and how that improves your final cup.

 Of course, a French coffee press is the first “device you’ll need to purchase.
-A French press is a beaker with a plunger, a lid, and filter to press the coffee grounds.
-If you have the indicates and you are willing to invest in a more expensive French press you can buy a metallic insulated one, or a ceramic one.
+A Cafetière is a beaker with a plunger, a lid, and filter to press the coffee grounds.
+If you have the means and you are willing to invest in a more expensive Cafetière you can buy a metallic insulated one, or a ceramic one.
 The advantage is that they don’t lose the temperature as fast as the glass ones.

 Coffee grinder

-A grinder is needed equipment for anyone who makes coffee at home.
-Coffee freshness is needed for a best cup.
+A coffee grinder is essential tool for anyone who makes coffee at home.
+Coffee freshness is required for a best cup.
 Coffee loses its aroma exponentially, after grinding, because there is more surface exposure to the air.
-So in a ideal world, you buy coffee beans and grind it minutes before brewing it.
+So in a wonderful world, you buy coffee beans and grind it minutes before brewing it.

-I recommend a burr mill quite than a blade one.
-Burr grinders can produce a uniform grind size while a blade grinder will give you boulders and dust.
+I suggest a burr grinding machine rather than a blade one.
+Burr grinders can produce a uniform grind size while a blade coffee mill will give you boulders and dust.
 All of that dust will pass through the screen filter into your coffee.

 Scale and Measuring Cup